statzenthusiast921/US_Elections_Project/README.md

 - [Github - County level results (2020)](https://github.com/tonmcg/US_County_Level_Election_Results_08-20)
 - [Agency for Healthcare Research and Quality - County level socioeconomic data](https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html)
 - [Github - Estimated county level results for Alaska](https://github.com/tonmcg/US_County_Level_Election_Results_08-20/issues/2)

+### 2024 Evaluation
+- In the original version of this app, I finished it with a set of county level predictions for the 2024 election using a series of ~3000 Poisson regression models (one for each county).
+Once the data was available earlier this year (2025), I created a comparison of actual margins vs. predicted margins to identify how close I got with the predictions.

 ### Challenges